Pig (zodiac): Pig in the Chinese zodiac legend

 According to the myths, the Pig was the last to arrive when the Jade Emperor called for the great meeting.
 Other sources said that Buddha called for a great meeting when he was about to leave the Earth.
 The Pig arrived last.

 Yet another legend has it that The Emperor organized a race to ascertain the order of the animals in the Zodiac.
 The pig not having arrived long after all of the other animals, he was about to call it a day when an oink and squeal were heard.
-The term "lazy pig" comes from this incident; the Pig had gotting hungry during the race, stopped for a feast, and then promptly fell asleep.
+The term "lazy pig" comes from this incident; the Pig had become hungry during the race, stopped for a feast, and then promptly fell asleep.
 The pig finally completed the race, however, and was accordingly named the 12th and last animal of the zodiac cycle.

 Other sources say that given his very stout form, he was just too slow a swimmer, and thus he could not do anything against the other animals (or conversely that he was so fast he went up the wrong side of the river first).